 The filling consists of apple slices and apple butter.
 But if you prefer another flavor you can substitute any flavor you like here.
 I have used strawberry jam with fresh berries, blueberry butter with fresh blueberries, etc. It's a very versatile dessert and easy to put together.

 How to assemble the apple bars

 Once you have your dough and filling ready to go, it's time to assemble the bars.

-Divide the dough, placing about 2/3 into a 9×13 baking pan.
-It doesn’t need to be exact, you just want to make sure there is enough to cover the bottom of the pan in an even layer.
+Divide the dough, placing about ⅔ into a 9x13 baking pan.
+It doesn't need to be exact, you just want to make sure there is enough to cover the bottom of the pan in an even layer.
 This will be the bottom crust, so you want it to be sturdy.
 Press it down with your hand or the bottom of a cup.

 Next, place the apple slices on top.
 I like to make 3-4 rows, depending on how large my apples are.
 I place them down with a small overlap and just keep squeezing them into every crevice until I've used them all and the whole bottom layer is covered with apples.